nd1/jekyll-now/_posts/2016-06-28-what-am-I-working-on.md

 title: What am I working on?
 ---

 I am currently working on a Capstone project at General Assembly.
-Under the guidance of Carey Anne Nadeau from [Open Data Nation](http://www.opendatanation.com/), I am working to replicate [Chicago's Food Inspection Forecasting](https://chicago.github.io/food-inspections-evaluation/) open source project for Washington, DC I am also doing this in Python instead of R.
+Under the guidance of Carey Anne Nadeau from [Open Data Nation](http://www.opendatanation.com/), I am working to replicate [Chicago's Food Inspection Forecasting](https://chicago.github.io/food-inspections-evaluation/) open source project for Washington, DC.
+I am also doing this in Python instead of R.

 Open Data Nation was the [first entity to replicate Chicago's model](http://www.theatlantic.com/technology/archive/2016/01/predictive-policing-food-poisoning/423126/) and is actively working to replicate the project for additional cities through [FIVAR](http://www.fivar.org/).